Gentleman Jim was launched in March 2024 by Lovell Brothers Limited, which is the company that also founded DragonBet.

 As we did when depositing, once again, head to the profile menu via the icon in the top right, and then tap the 'Withdraw' option shown in the list.

-Following this, you will be shown that your withdrawal is pending, and it states that it may take two business days to reach your account, this much was true, as it took this long for us.
+Following this, you will be shown that your withdrawal is pending, and it states that it may arrive instantly or take two business days to reach your account.

-Gentleman Jim's sportsbook plays into a number of different things I feel, and it buys into the brand, which I have to give credit for.
-Each sport is tailored to the audience that the site seeks, football being 'The Beautiful Game', rugby being 'The Gladiator's Game' for example, and then the casino area is called 'The Gentleman's Clubhouse'.
+Gentleman Jim's sportsbook plays into a number of different things I feel, such as buying into the brand, which I have to give credit for.
+Each sport is tailored to the audience that the site seeks, football being 'The Beautiful Game', rugby being 'The Gladiator's Game', and then the casino area is called 'The Gentleman's Clubhouse'.

 However, it does not really add to the most important product of the app - the markets.

-Horse racing is the big area of the app, and with the sport featuring above the in-play markets and before the football and rugby banner, you can easily tell that this is the site's priority.
-It does not really translate though, I must admit.
+Horse racing is the big area of the app, and with the sport featured above the in-play markets and before the football and rugby banner, you can easily tell that this is the site's priority.
+It does not really translate, though, I must admit.

 Moving over to football, the story is not much better.
-Once again certain markets are lacking, and this leads to the bookmaker, albeit slightly harsh, having little to go for it in terms of sign-ups.
-There are few if any, incentives to use this sportsbook compared to others, many of whom have a greater list of promotions and markets.
+Once again, certain markets are lacking, and this leads to the bookmaker, albeit slightly harsh, having little to go for it in terms of sign-ups.
+There are few, if any, incentives to use this sportsbook compared to others, many of which have a greater list of promotions and markets.

-As much as I may have slated the sportsbook, the casino actually has quite a lot to like I must admit.
+As much as I may have slated the sportsbook, the casino actually has quite a lot to like.

 Starting from the menu itself, the site allows customers to find specific game types easily, with a search bar and several filters, which is a really nice touch and makes navigating the options very easy, whether you are looking for a specific game or a mode.